Dealing With Shame When It Affects Your Relationship

 What is core shame?

-Every person on Earth has or will experience shame at some point in their lives.
+Most people experience shame at some point in their lives.
 However, core shame is something different because it originates from a more primitive place in our brains.
 Human beings are visceral creatures with animalistic instincts.
 In general, the species wants to be constantly revered and win every prize.
-But reality paints a different picture that ultimately contributes to foundational feelings of shamefulness and regret.
+However, reality paints a different picture that ultimately contributes to foundational feelings of shamefulness and regret.

-For example, dutiful guardians teach children to be respectful, hard-working, and well-mannered despite those natural urges to the contrary.
-If everything works out, the child’s primitive narcissistic instincts will shrink instead of a healthier sense of self.
+For example, dutiful guardians teach their children to be respectful, hard-working, and well-mannered despite their natural urges to the contrary.
+If everything works out, the child’s primitive narcissistic instincts will shrink, and they’ll develop a healthier sense of self instead.
 Alternatively, if things don’t work out, that child could reach adolescence with a deep sense of core shame for not properly understanding the confines of reality or for placing blame on themselves.

 What is the root cause of shame?

-It can be hard to feel happy or make a relationship work when you feel shame, so it’s important to understand the root cause.
+It can be hard to feel happy or make a relationship work when you feel shame, so it can be important to understand the root cause.
 In general, shameful emotions emerge in childhood.
-Based on the contrary or hurtful messages you received as a youngster, you could develop a negative self-image as a result.
+You could develop a negative self-image because of the hurtful messages you received as a child.
 Oftentimes, that shame persists as we self-evaluate with an overly critical eye, especially about situations over which we had little to no control.
 More specifically, shame may stem from the architecture of evolved disease avoidance.
 In other words, it may be caused by revulsion and guilt being reflected on one’s self - i.e., viewing the self as the root cause of the mental or emotional defect.

 Where is shame held in the body?